lcreg - Efficient registration of large 3D images

 Rigid and affine registration of large scalar 3D images is an import step for both medical and non-medical image processing.
-The distinguishing feature of lcreg is its capability to efficiently register images that do not fit into system memory. lcreg is based on the optimisation of the local correlation similarity measure using a novel image encoding scheme fostering on-the-fly image compression and decompression .
+The distinguishing feature of lcreg is its capability to efficiently register 3D images even if they do not fit into system memory. lcreg is based on the optimisation of the local correlation similarity measure using a novel image encoding scheme fostering on-the-fly image compression and decompression .

 The lcreg tutorial provides a step by step guide for the installation and practical application of the software and is complemented by sample data and configuration files (156 MB).
+Furthermore, binary installers for the bcolz package have been created in order to support the installation of lcreg with recent Python versions.
 These ressources can be downloaded from here.

 Many thanks to Karl-Heinz Kunzelmann for his support, many helpful

 discussions and for making dental test images available.